ubsuny/23-Homework2G3/documentation.md

 - For the  2 × 2 square matrix, Tr(matrix_2x2)=5
 - For the  3 × 3 square matrix, Tr(matrix_3x3)=9
 - For the empty matrix, it returns `ValueError`
-- For the non square matrix, it returns `ValueError`
+- For the non-square matrix, it returns `ValueError`

 ## Reference